dotnet/aspire/docs/specs/IDE-execution.md

 | --- | --------- | --- |
 | `notification_type` | Must be `processRestarted` | `string` |
 | `pid` | The process ID of the service process associated with the run session. | `number` (representing unsigned 32-bit integer) |

+This notification may be omitted if the PID associated with the run session is unknown.

 ### Session terminated notification